raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 Which is, of course, an irresistible challenge.
 In a future post, we'll look at mechanically generating this sequence, It should be a fun bit of recreational coding!

 (discuss on [hacker news](https://news.ycombinator.com/item?id=14482561))

 ---

+### author's afterword

+Early in this essay, I touched on the problem with using questions like this to test "intelligence."
+The crux of the argument was that besides testing for intelligence, it also tests for exposure to the tooling.

+The conclusion is that we really shouldn't draw conclusions about someone's intelligence, much less fitness for programming, from their ability to solve a problem like this in the context of a job interview.

+A similar dynamic is in play when we compare someone who has seen the problem to someone who hasn't.
+If Alice is posing the problem to Bob, Alice can easily appear to be smarter than Bob!

+It seems silly when I write it out like this, obviously Alice posing the problem to Bob doesn't mean Alice is smarter or more capable than Bob.
+But all too often, this is the exact dynamic in job interviews.
+It's easy for interviewers to arrogantly fixate on an interviewee's struggle as evidence of them being unable to come up with the "obvious" solution.

+And the interviewee can contract a bad case of intimidation, feeling they are not smart enough or good enough to work in a place full of smart people who do nothing but solve math problems for fun.

+This generalizes to all interview problems, whether mathematical or not.
+Never assume that struggling with a problem implies that the interviewee must not be as smart as the interviewer, who has the advantage of having studied the problem at leisure.

+And while you're thinking about that, ask yourself this question: If Donovan writes a blog post about math, or programming, or anything at all, and Carol finds it unfamiliar, should she presume that Donovan is smarter and more experienced than she is?

+No, for the same reasons.
+Writing a blog post is evidence that Donovan carefully selected something he felt he knew, and then spent an undetermined amount of time writing, researching and polishing his words.

+Carol, reading it extemporaneously, should not worry that she is in any way less intelligent or even less experienced than Donovan.
+Writing a blog post is a scenario where the author picks the problem and the tools necessary to solve the problem.

+It is not evidence of anything other than an enthusiasm for sharing, and I encourage everyone to enjoy blog posts in that spirit and now worry that they are in any way less gifted or unworthy.

+---